 We take all reasonable steps to ensure your meter reads accurately.
 If you think your water meter reading is high and you don't believe you have any leaks, you can ask us to test it.
 Tests will be carried out independently and if the meter is found to read higher than industry standards, we will replace it and refund the test costs.
 If the meter is working accurately, you will be responsible for test costs.

-You can download a Request for Water Meter Accuracy Test (PDF, 72kb)
+You can complete a request online for a Water Meter Accuracy Test.